-If you are planning your first trip away, but you’re not sure where to start, then keep reading for some of the most important things you should think about when planning a trip.
+If you are planning your first trip away, but you’re not sure where to start, then keep reading.
+Here are some of the most important things you should think about when planning your first trip.

 Trip Type and Where to Go?

 As well as the type of trip, where do you want to go?
 Such as somewhere in Europe, a place in Asia, a more well-known destination, or a lesser known spot.
 Looking online such as on blogs, or even on Instagram, are great ways to find inspiration on where to go for your next trip.

 Once you have an idea of where to go, you should then look at the weather and determine if it’s the best season to visit that destination.
 For example certain destinations are great to visit in the winter, whilst some destinations are best for the summer, or other times of the year.
 A good site to look on for weather and temperatures is holiday-weather.com, where you can search for your destination then click “Annual Averages” on the right.

 Some destinations are particularly expensive, such as Iceland, Switzerland etc. This means that you would need a much higher budget to visit and it may take longer to save for your trip.
 The way I determine whether a destination is affordable to visit is by doing the below:

 - I check the cost of the flight

 - Then I would search on Booking.com or Airbnb and put in some rough dates to get an idea of accommodation prices